 The weather and pest forecasting dashboard is live!
 Check out values specific to your region at https://onvegetables.com/weather-dashboard/

-Celery – Harvest is underway.
+Celery – Harvest continues.
+Multiple pathogens are present causing celery leaf curl, Cercospora leaf spot, Sclerotinia rot and bacterial rots.
 When scouting late in the season, avoid moving through the crop when the leaves are wet as pathogens can spread easily on clothes/equipment throughout the field.
-Scout for aphids, tarnished plant bugs, aster leaf hoppers, and Leafminers.
+Continue to monitor for aphids, tarnished plant bugs, aster leaf hoppers, and leafminers.

 Pest Degree Day Forecasting

 |Pest||Carrot Rust Fly||Onion Maggot||Carrot Weevil||Aster Leafhopper||Tarnished Plant Bug||Cabbage Maggot||Seedcorn Maggot||European Corn Borer|

 |THRESHOLD||329-395, 1399-1711||210-700, 1025-1515||138-156, 455+||128+||40+||314-398, 847-960, 1446-1604||200-350, 600-750, 1000-1150||See legend below|